ricardoaugusto/currency-zip/README.md

 To make banking/invoicing easier.
 Add currency conversion between multiple income sources and aggregate the total into a single currency.

 # Installation

+Steps:
+1. Clone this repo
+2. Create and activate the .venv
+3. Install the requirements
+4. Get an API_KEY
+5. Optional: install the czip.sh executable

 Clone the repository and create a Python venv: